 Replacing one of the atoms in H$_2$ with helium leads to a qualitatively different electronic structure and $\Ecum$--$\Sph$ relation.
 The bond strength decreases significantly, and upon dissociation a finite gap remains between the two valence orbitals, such that the electrons stay localized on the helium nucleus~\cite{loreau10}.
 The bond in this strongly polarized system is largely coordinative, making this example particularly relevant, as such non-covalent interactions are ubiquitous in chemical systems.
 The results for the dissociation are shown in Table~\ref{tab:hehresults} and Fig.~\ref{fig:hehresults}.

 The heterolytic character of the bond dissociation leads to the electronic structure remaining single-configurational throughout the entire dissociation: the entropy of the 1RDM stays below 0.3.
 At small interatomic distances, the $\upsigma$ orbitals exhibit bonding and antibonding character.
 The occupation of the antibonding orbital is nonzero due to dynamic correlation and initially increases with $R$.
-Beyond a threshold distance $R_\mathrm{turn}$ (1.65~Bohr for CASSCF(2,2)/STO-3G, 2.16~Bohr for CASSCF(2,18)/cc-pVTZ, and CASSCF(2,10)/cc-pV5Z), the orbitals start becoming localized and the 1s orbital of the hydrogen atom remains unoccupied, such that the occupation of the $2\upsigma$ orbital decreases again, reducing $\Sph$.
+Beyond a threshold distance $R_\mathrm{turn}$ (1.65~bohr for CASSCF(2,2)/STO-3G, 2.16~bohr for CASSCF(2,18)/cc-pVTZ, and CASSCF(2,10)/cc-pV5Z), the orbitals start to become localized and the 1s orbital of the hydrogen atom remains unoccupied, such that the occupation of the $2\upsigma$ orbital decreases again, reducing $\Sph$.
 In the minimal basis set STO-3G, the $\Sph$--$\Ecum$ curve forms a round loop, with both ends approaching $\Sph=\Ecum=0$, which would imply that no part of the dissociation follows the CC.
-However, in larger basis sets, the energy converges towards the physical limit, where the endpoints become distinct and approximate linearity is recovered in both the small-$R$ and large-$R$ regimes.
+However, in larger basis sets, the energy converges toward the physical limit, where the endpoints become distinct and approximate linearity is recovered in both the small-$R$ and large-$R$ regimes.
 This suggests that the CC, and thus i-DMFT, may still be reliable in larger basis sets, at least within certain parts of the dissociation process. {Nonetheless, the significant change in electron distribution, associated with the heterolytic bond breaking in this example, leads to a departure from global linearity.
 A thought experiment on such effects has previously been discussed as an argument against the universality of the CC~\cite{Cioslowski2024-CC-Fallacy}.}

-This behaviour differs from the hydrogen molecule and from most of the examples discussed below, where larger basis sets typically lead to larger deviations from linearity.
+This behavior differs from that of the hydrogen molecule and from most of the examples discussed below, where larger basis sets typically lead to larger deviations from linearity.
 This can again be attributed to an improved description of dynamic correlation: the underlying assumption of the CC, namely that dynamic correlation is approximately independent of the dissociation coordinate, is not strictly fulfilled.